syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 ### How to change the context menu item at Execute time

-You can use the GridContextMenuOpening event to change the contextmenu at Execute time.
-This event argument carries necessary information to work with the contextmenu of Grid.
+You can use the GridContextMenuOpening event to change the context menu at Execute time.
+This event argument carries necessary information to work with the context menu of Grid.

-By default, the contextmenu of Grid does not have any instance, and it is initialized with the contextmenu as illustrated in the following code example.
+By default, the context menu of Grid does not have any instance, and it is initialized with the context menu as illustrated in the following code example.

 {% highlight xaml %}